ojaswee/analysis_of_shortest_path_algorithms_using_maze_problem/README.md

 2  3 &nbsp;&nbsp;7—15—14&nbsp;&nbsp;&nbsp;19
 &emsp;&emsp;/\ &emsp;|
 &emsp;16&nbsp;17&nbsp;13
 There can be various ways to solve this problem; I am trying to solve it by using following ways:
+1)	unweighted_BFS_via_vertex_matrix: In this program we are reading adjacent vertices from “unweighted_undirected_vertex_matrix.csv”
-1)	BFS_using_vertices_matrix: “vertices_matrix.csv” provides the path.
-1 if there is a path, 0 if no path exists.
-Then we do Breadth First Search(BFS) using this adjacency matrix.
+  1 if there is a path,
+  0 if no path exists.
+Then we do Breadth First Search(BFS), BFS by default is unweighted and not directed.